 - CIP-010: Configuration Change Management and Vulnerability Assessments

 - Change Management Program

-Education is key to every organization's success with NERC CIP and the students in ICS 456 will be knowledgeable advocates for CIP when they return to their place of work.
-Regardless of their role, each student can be a valued resource to their organization's CIP-004 training program, the CIP-011 information protection program.
+Education is key to every organization's success with NERC CIP, and ICS456 graduates will be knowledgeable advocates for CIP when they return to their place of work.
+Regardless of their role, students can be a valued resource to their organization's CIP-004 training program and the CIP-011 information protection program.
 Students will be ready with resources for building and running strong awareness programs that reinforce the need for information protection and cybersecurity training.
-In day 4 we'll examine CIP-008 and CIP-009 covering identification, classification communication of incidents as well as the various roles and responsibilities needed in an incident response or a disaster recovery event.
-Labs in day 4 will introduce tools for ensuring file integrity and sanitization of files to be distributed, how to best utilize and communicate with the E-ISAC, and how to preserve incident data for future analysis.
+On day 4, we'll examine CIP-008 and CIP-009, covering identification, classification communication of incidents, and the various roles and responsibilities needed in an incident response or a disaster recovery event.
+Labs will introduce tools to ensure file integrity and the sanitization of files to be distributed, how to best utilize and communicate with the E-ISAC, and how to preserve incident data for future analysis.

 - Security Awareness Program

 - CIP-011: Information Protection

 - Data Sanitization

 - CIP-009: Recovery Plans for BES Cyber Systems

 - Recovery Plans